peternmai/ProjectDrive16_17/README.md

 ## Timeline

-For those whom are interested on the journey we took to get to where we are today, we have also documented much of our progress which can be seen below.
+For those whom are interested in the journey we took to get to where we are today, we have also documented much of our progress which can be seen below.

 * **Fall Quarter** *(Planning and Purchasing)*